Graduate Certificate

 Graduate Certificate in Nursing Education

-Incoming 2020 students: You can enroll in N875 for fall 2020 without making formal application to the GCNE.
+Incoming students: You can enroll in N875 for the fall semester without making formal application to the GCNE.
 Once your information is uploaded to NurSys and you have access, you will be able to register in late August or early September.

 If you have a trouble registering for N875, please contact the sonregistrar@unc.edu